lfrestrepog/if-docs/website/docs/05-models/teads-cpu.md

 # Teads' CPU Estimation Model

+**Please note** `Teads-AWS` is a community model, not part of the IF standard library.
+This means the IF core team are not closely monitoring these models to keep them up to date.
+You should do your own research before implementing them!

 Teads Engineering team has built a model that is capable of estimating CPU usages across varying type of CPUs using a curve commonly known as Teads Curve.

 ## Model name